Obsessive-Compulsive Behavior (OCD): A Comprehensive Exploration

 B. Medication for Obsessive-Compulsive Disorder (OCD)

 Medication can be a valuable component of OCD treatment, particularly in conjunction with therapy.
-The following medications are commonly prescribed:
+Medications typically take several weeks to show significant effects, and dosages may need adjustment under the supervision of a healthcare provider.

 1.)
 Selective Serotonin Reuptake Inhibitors (SSRIs)